 Beneficiaries can enroll in Medicaid through the state program office.
 This can be done online or in-person.

-Medicare applications are done through Social Security.
+Medicare applications are made through Social Security.
 Applications are available online at the Social Security Administration website.
 However, other options are available for applying.

 You can apply over the phone with Social Security, in person, or by mail.